 CSSFinterRAT = CSSFwithin_gap,i when measurement gaps are configured, or CSSFwithin_ncsg,i when NCSGs are configured, is the scaling factor for the measured inter-RAT E-UTRA carrier i which is calculated as specified in clause 9.1.5.2.

-For a UE supporting and configured with concurrent measurement gaps, Kgap_EUTRA: it is the scaling factor for an E-UTRAN frequency layer to be measured within the associated measurement gap pattern.
-Kgap = 1 when the UE is not configured with concurrent measurement gaps.
-Otherwise, Kgap_EUTRA = Ntotal / Navailable for UE configured with concurrent measurement gaps.
+For a UE supporting and configured with concurrent measurement GAPs, Kgap_EUTRA: it is the scaling factor for an E-UTRAN frequency layer to be measured within the associated GAP pattern.
+Kgap = 1 when the UE is not configured with concurrent measurement GAPs.
+Otherwise, Kgap_EUTRA = Ntotal / Navailable for UE configured with concurrent measurement GAPs.

-For a window W of duration MGRP_max, where MGRP_max is the maximum MGRP across all configured per-UE measurement gap(s) and per-FR measurement gap(s) for FR1, and starting from the beginning of any associated gap occasion:
+For a window W of duration xRP_max, where xRP_max is the maximum xRP across all configured per-UE measurement GAPs and per-FR measurement GAPs for FR1, and starting from the beginning of any associated gap occasion:

-Ntotal is the total number of associated gap occasions within the window, including those dropped and non-dropped ocassions of the associated measurement gap within the window, and
+Ntotal is the total number of associated GAP occasions within the window, including those dropped and non-dropped ocassions of the associated GAP within the window, and

-Navailable is the number of non-dropped associated measurement gap occasions after accounting for collisions between the measurement gaps by applying the measurement gap collision rule in section 9.1.8.3.
+Navailable is the number of non-dropped associated GAP occasions after accounting for collisions between the GAPs by applying the GAP collision rule in section 9.1.8.3.

+xRP = MGRP when configured GAP is activated Pre-MG or MG, and xRP = VIRP when configured GAP is NCSG.

-Requirements do not apply for UE configured with concurrent measurement gaps, if Navailable =0
+Requirements do not apply for UE configured with concurrent measurement GAPs, if Navailable =0

 Identification of a cell shall include detection of the cell and additionally performing a single measurement with measurement period of TMeasure, E-UTRAN FDD defined in Table 9.4.2.2-1.